The information in this article applies to:

 - Select Build> Wall> Straight Exterior Wall and draw four walls to enclose a rectangular room.

-- Select Terrain> Create Terrain Perimeter to create terrain.
+- Select Terrain> Create Terrain Perimeter to create a terrain pad.

-- Select the Terrain Perimeter you just created and click the Open Object edit button to open the Terrain Specification Dialog.
+- Using the Select Objects tool, select the Terrain Perimeter you just created and then click the Open Object edit button.

-On the General panel of the Terrain Specification dialog uncheck Automatic next to Building Pad and change the Subfloor Height Above Terrain to 108" and then click OK.
+On the General panel of the Terrain Specification dialog, remove the check from the Automatic box beside Subfloor Height Above Terrain, and then change the Subfloor Height Above Terrain to 108" and click OK.

 - Select Build> Floor > Build Foundation from the menu.